BanementI/random-repos/README.md

 - [Kanye.rest](https://kanye.rest/) - Free REST API for random Kanye West quotes.
 - [McBroken](https://mcbroken.com/) - A map of all broken ice cream machines in the USA.
 For McDonalds.
 - [Bringing Old Photos Back to life](https://github.com/microsoft/Bringing-Old-Photos-Back-to-Life) - A Microsoft project to make old photos look less old.
+- [cam_board](https://github.com/kacpertopol/cam_board) - Point your camera at some paper for it to stretch it across the screen.
+- [ReplaySorcery](https://github.com/matanui159/ReplaySorcery) - Instant replay for Linux.

 ### To make a summery out of:
 https://github.com/kaitai-io/kaitai_struct